 Making samosa filling

-- To make the veggie filling, heat 1 Tbsp of the olive oil in a large nonstick pan over medium heat.
+- To make the veggie filling, heat one tablespoon of oil in a large nonstick pan over medium heat.

 - Add the onion and garlic, and cook for 3 to 4 minutes until soft and fragrant.

-- Add the remaining 2 Tbsps of olive oil, the potatoes, carrots, and peas.
+- Add the remaining 2 tablespoons of oil, potatoes, carrots, and peas.
 Cook for 2 minutes.

 - Add the garam masala, curry powder, turmeric, salt, cumin, and cayenne pepper (if using).
 Cook for 5 minutes.

-- Soak a rice paper sheet in warm water for 2-5 seconds.
+- Soak a rice paper sheet in lukewarm water for 2-5 seconds.
 (MORE TIPS in NOTES!!!)

 - Lay it on a flat surface and spread roughly one-sixth of the potato filling down the center.